 Global Africa Region Americas Region Asia Region European Region MedWet Continue chairing the Board of the International Course on Wetland Management organized annually by RIZA (The Netherlands) and contribute in the selection of participants.
 Main regional priorities for training are: wetland inventories, invasive species and wetland management planning.
 The regional team will: Consult Ramsar partners for joint actions on training Follow up the outcomes of the training activities sponsored by the SGF and the Swiss Grant for Africa Continue to work with OMPO and seek further assistance for training of wetland managers Encourage other institutions to sponsor training activities similar to the ones assisted by OMPO.
-Contribute to organize the 2001 Evian Encounter for Arabic-speaking countries.
 Continue to administer the Wetlands for the Future Initiative, including the evaluation of proposals and final reports.
 Seek ways of assisting capacity development of institutions in the region to implement training courses on wetland management (based on the RIZA model, and involving staff in the region who have received training through it).
-Organize the 2001 Evian Encounter for Arabic-speaking countries.
-Seek funding jointly with Wetlands International for the 'Wetlands Training Framework' designed to implement this action.
+Incorporate training modules in all new activities planned by MedWet, especially in North African and Balkan countries.
+Continue to seek funding jointly with Wetlands International for the Wetlands Training Service designed to implement this action.
 Where possible, continue to support participation of nationals from the region in wetland-related training courses.
-Collaborate with partner organisations and interested agencies in exploring the possibility of developing a mechanism for training in the Asia region.
+Collaborate with partner organizations and interested agencies in exploring the possibility of developing a mechanism for training in the Asia region.
 Establish with CPs their training needs, and contribute, as appropriate, to development and implementation of the proposed Training Framework.